Interview with author Autumn P Prather

 Q4.
 What’s your favourite spot to visit in your own country?
 And what makes it so special to you?

 Q6.
-How long did it take you to write ‘Sea of Forgetfulness’ book?
+How long did it take you to write ‘The Weight Of Snow’ book?

 Q7.
 On what all platforms readers can find your books to buy?